LuisGiraldo86/IDEAL-GENOM/docs/source/faq.rst

 **Q: I found a bug.
 How do I report it?**

-A: Please report bugs on our `GitHub Issues page <https://github.com/cge-tubingens/IDEAL-GENOM-QC/issues>`_ with:
+A: Please report bugs on our `GitHub Issues page <https://github.com/LuisGiraldo86/IDEAL-GENOM/issues>`_ with:

 1. Complete error message
 2. Configuration files used
 3. System information (OS, Python version, PLINK versions)
 4. Steps to reproduce the issue

-**Q: Can I contribute to IDEAL-GENOM-QC development?**
+**Q: Can I contribute to IDEAL-GENOM development?**

 A: Absolutely!
 We welcome contributions: